Acva11235/EventMate/README.md

 To start using EventMate, follow these simple steps:

 1. Clone the repository: `git clone https://github.com/Acva11235/EventMate.git`
-2. Install the necessary dependencies.
+2. Install the necessary dependencies. `pip install -r requirements.txt`
+3. Install stopwords and punkit for rake: `python -m nltk.downloader stopwords` and `python -m nltk.downloader punkt`
-3. Customize the scores and values based on your college's needs.
+4. Customize the scores and values based on your college's needs.
 (Available in collaborative filtering and popularity methods)
-4. Run the application and start discovering exciting events! `hybrid_recommender.py`
+5. Run the application and start discovering exciting events! `hybrid_recommender.py`

 ## 🤝 Support